Do guitar strings actually stretch? Like, do they literally, actually, seriously stretch? Or is it a misnomer? Let’s talk about it…

 The good news is this really doesn’t take very long to take place.
 A lot of strings will stretch out in a few minutes to an hour.
 Sometimes they might take as long as a day or two to really settle in just right, but most of that stretchings going to happen early on in the process.

 How do you stretch your strings?
 There’s a number of different approaches and none of them are wrong.
 Personally, what I’ve always used is the two-handed technique.
 Basically, I’ll take three fingers on each of my hands.
 On my right hand I’ll put it right underneath the string that I’m going to try to stretch, and on my left hand I’ll put it on top of that string.
 I will just push and pull in opposite directions getting quite a nice bit of stretch on the string.
 You don’t have to do it for too long.
 Just stretch them out a good bit.
 Tune them back up.
 Stretch them out again, and repeat the process until your string is staying at pitch.
+This even works with acoustic guitar strings.

 I hope this has been helpful.
 If you’re ever in a bar, or anywhere, and you have a bet with somebody as to whether strings actually do stretch, or whether it’s just a myth, you can tell them with certainty strings themselves do stretch.
 All materials will stretch when enough force is applied, whether you can see that or hear that will depend on the material, but when it comes to guitar strings there’s definitely some stretching happening.